civicrm/civicrm-user-guide/docs/grants/set-up.md

 form; these could be converted to PDF before uploading to make them read only and reasonably future compatible.

-See the custom data chapter for more information on setting up custom data.
+See the chapter on [custom data](/organising-your-data/creating-custom-fields.md) for more information about setting up custom data.